user_image

 And it requires structure.

-That is why VirtualStaff.ph positions offshore staffing differently from freelancer marketplaces, job boards, or self-service hiring platforms.
+That is why VirtualStaff.ph works differently from freelancer marketplaces, job boards, and casual remote hiring arrangements.

 The Future of E-Commerce Operations